Patrick Malone & Associates' “Representing Real People” scholarship

 - Submit a clear headshot no smaller than 300 pixels (width) of yourself.
 The image file must be in the following format .PNG or .JPG.

-Your application must be emailed no later than the December 15, 2015 deadline.
-Applications received after the deadline will not be considered
+Your application must be emailed no later than the December 15, 2016 deadline.
+Applications received after the deadline will not be considered.

-The winner will be notified by phone, email and/or mail after the judging has been completed.
+The winner will be notified by phone, email and/or U.S. mail after the judging has been completed.

 Submissions: All content and creative work become the property of The Reeves Law Group upon submission and may be reposted or displayed online or through any media channels, in whole or part, without notification.
 When you send email communications to The Reeves Law Group, its agents and/or representatives may retain those communications.

-By submitting an application, the applicant grants The Reeves Law Group, its agents and/or representatives permission to post the applicant’s name, school or university, applicant’s photo, and the winning entry in the firm’s website http://www.robertreeveslaw.com, and in other marketing platforms, including but not limited to blog, social media accounts, and related sites.
+By submitting an application, the applicant grants The Reeves Law Group, its agents and/or representatives permission to post the applicant’s name, school or university, applicant’s photo, and the winning entry in the firm’s website http://www.robertreeveslaw.com (The Reeves Law Group), and in other marketing platforms, including but not limited to blog, social media accounts, and related sites.
+The winning applicant also agrees to assist The Reeves Law Group and its agents with any tasks that the law firm deems reasonable or necessary to help with the above and other promotional activities.

 How to Apply